rafalschmidt97/grokking-coding/designgurus/cip/1-dsaa/03-matrix/3-row-maximum-ones/README.md

 ## Problem Statement

-Given a binary matrix that has dimensions , consisting of ones and zeros, determine the row that contains the highest number of ones and return two
+Given a binary matrix that has dimensions, consisting of ones and zeros, determine the row that contains the highest number of ones and return two
 values: the zero-based index of this row and the actual count of ones it possesses.